PyFunceble/domain2idna/docs/usage.rst

     usage: domain2idna [-h] [-d DOMAIN] [-f FILE] [-o OUTPUT] [-v]

-    domain2idna - A tool to convert a domain or a file with a list of domain to the famous IDNA format.
+    domain2idna - The tool to convert a domain or a file with a list of domain to the famous IDNA format.

     optional arguments: